 - reading labels on chemicals like kitchen cleaners and insecticides

 Treatment depends on the cause.
-If the loss of smell occurs with a cold, an allergy, or a sinus infection, it will typically clear up on its own in a few days.
-You should consult your doctor if the anosmia does not clear up once the cold or allergy symptoms have subsided.
+If the loss of smell occurs with a cold, allergy, or sinus infection, it typically will clear up on its own in a few days.
+You should consult your doctor if the anosmia doesn’t clear up once the cold or allergy symptoms have subsided.

 Treatments that may help resolve anosmia caused by nasal irritation include: